Technowise/Social-Blacklist/README.md

  * Post Comment
  * Profile Sticky Post

- This would be helpful to communities where spamming is common by users/bots with a goal to attract visitors to their sites/pages for commercial gain(like platforms for selling content, or get PPV etc.).
-After installing the app, go to App Installation Settings and configure the domains and removal message as per your requirement, and enable/disable flags on what/where to look for these domains for removal.
-This can also optionally remove all posts by users having NSFW profile.
+ This is helpful to communities where spamming is common by users/bots with a goal to attract visitors to their sites/pages for commercial gain(like platforms for selling content, or get PPV etc.).
+After installing the app, go to App Installation Settings and configure the domains and removal message as per your requirement, and enable/disable settings as per your subreddit requirements.
+You can also configure this to ban the users after a given number of removals, and to remove posts by users having NSFW profile.
 To know if the app is removing the posts accordingly, you can enable mod-mail notification on removal through the settings OR review your mod-log for actions made by /u/social-blacklist.

 ![Screenshot of settings available](https://i.redd.it/l2t7vak8sddf1.png)